 No. Freight factoring is not a loan.
 Also called accounts receivable factoring, invoice factoring for freight companies is a financing solution that helps reinforce cash flow by unlocking the money you have sitting in unpaid receivables/outstanding invoices.

-Unlike a business bank loan or line of credit, invoice factoring does not require a turbo-charged credit score or credit history.
+Unlike a business bank loan or line of credit, invoice factoring does not require a strong credit score or credit history.
 That’s because FundThrough looks instead at the creditworthiness of your customers.
-Also, whereas a loan requires repayment of both principal and interest, factoring does not require interest and is based off on the money (the invoice) you already earned.
+It also doesn’t need to be repaid like a loan, rather, your customer pays their invoice.

 Your questions answered.

 Yes.
 Freight brokers, companies for trucking, drivers, and trucking businesses all use factors like FundThrough.
 With positive cash flow, brokers can pay their carriers immediately, and any freight bills due can be handled in a timely fashion.
 Faster payments build strong relationships between carriers and freight brokers.
 Payment collection and processing can cost your business both time and money and your annual revenue can suffer.
 Factoring with FundThrough has no revenue requirements and doesn’t require numerous months in business.

 No. Factoring is not considered debt.
 Factoring is not a loan.
 You pay no interest, and you incur no new debt.
 Factoring is a transaction.
 You sell your receivables to a factor, like FundThrough, which collects payment from your customers.